+Observations (Not discussed at the Conference call):

+O1_KI#4-Q14: Many indicate it is in scope, and many indicate it is not

+O2_KI#4-Q14: Some indicating it is within scope indicate it can be provisioned with any other credentials to be provisoned

+O3_KI#4-Q14: Some indicate that whether the 5GS and IMS provider is the same or not should be discussed as part of KI#3 on support of voice

+Comments/Discussion:

+-

+-

+Proposed conclusions/way forward/assumptions:

+1. …

 Question KI#4-Q15: Need for de-registration after provisioning?

 It is FFS whether in case the ON and the SNPN owning the subscription are the same, there is a need for the UE to de-register, then select the SNPN and re-register or whether other procedures that does not result in de-registering would suffice